borntofrappe/Local-Weather-App/README.md

 # Local-Weather-App

+## Live Example

+What follows is a semi-thorough description of the thought process behind the concoction of the *Local Weather App*.

+If you are just interested in result, check out this [pen](https://codepen.io/borntofrappe/full/MQaOJV) for a live demo.

+---

 ## The Task

 Broadly speaking the goal is to build a *Local Weather App*, following [freecodecamp](https://www.freecodecamp.org/) line of challenges "Intermediate Front End Web Development Projects".